Lady Gaga In Danger? Risky Performance For 2017 Super Bowl 51 Halftime Show Frightens Insurance Underwriters

 Will the 2017 Super Bowl 51 Halftime Show turn into a daredevil act performed by Lady Gaga?
 Mother Monster is taking a lot of risks with the complexity of this high wire act.
 Many questions come to mind.

 How will Lady Gaga get down from the roof?
 Will she spend all 12 minutes up there?
 Will she flutter down on Victoria’s Secret angel’s wings suspended from a wire?
-After all, she was given a pair of wings by Victoria’s Secret, only a few months ago according to ET Online.
+After all, she was given a pair of wings by Victoria’s Secret only a few months ago, according to ET Online.

 The 2017 Super Bowl 51 Halftime show will not be the first time Lady Gaga has performed at great heights, singing from rooftops isn’t new for her.
 It wouldn’t even be a first if she took flight.
 Could Lady Gaga use “the world’s first flying dress” as described in Pitchfork again?